 Lok Sabha election: Report flags disparity between number of votes cast and votes counted

-No discrepancy was seen in Gujarat’s Amreli, Kerala’s Attingal, Lakshadweep, and Dadra Nagar Haveli and Daman Diu, the Association for Democratic Reforms said.
+While over 5.54 lakh votes that were cast were not counted in 362 constituencies, over 35,000 excess votes were counted in 176 seats.

-There was a significant discrepancy of 5,89,691 votes in 538 parliamentary constituencies between the number of votes cast and votes counted during the 2024 Lok Sabha elections, civil society organisation Association for Democratic Reforms in a report on Monday.
+Polling officials did not count 5,54,598 votes in 362 constituencies that were cast during the 2024 Lok Sabha election, civil society organisation Association for Democratic Reforms said in a report on Monday.

-The report said that 5,54,598 votes in 362 constituencies were not counted.
 On the other hand, 35,093 votes were counted in excess of the votes polled in 176 constituencies.

+Overall, there was a significant discrepancy of 5,89,691 votes in 538 parliamentary constituencies between the number of votes cast and votes counted during the 2024 Lok Sabha elections, the report said.

 No difference was seen in Gujarat’s Amreli, Kerala’s Attingal, Lakshadweep, and Dadra Nagar Haveli and Daman Diu.
 Gujarat’s Surat constituency was uncontested as the Bharatiya Janata Party candidate Mukesh Dalal was declared winner unopposed after the Congress’ Nilesh Kumbhani was disqualified by the polling officer and other candidates withdrew their nominations.